 Students make a free choice from the subjects on offer at A level.
-Currently, most students opt for 4 subjects, reducing to 3 subjects in year 13 and sitting the AS in 1 subject in year 12, but the number and combination can vary to suit the ability and ambitions of the individual.
+Currently, most students opt for 4 subjects, reducing to 3 subjects in year 13 and sitting the AS in 1 subject in year 12 if appropriate and available, but the number and combination can vary to suit the ability and ambitions of the individual.